enigodupont/scripts/eniworks/README.md

 This script is used to generate the base64 encoding of the flatcar configuration.

-This can be passed into esxi when creating a new VM.
+This can be passed into ESXI when creating a new VM.

 ```
 ./generate-flatcar-manifests.sh workerXX WORKER_IP